OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/zones/zone-configure-app.md

 1. Click the **Save** button.

-1. If the new deployment zone uses a **container-based hosting technology**, you need to republish your application for the configuration changes to take effect.
+1. You need to republish your application for the configuration changes to take effect.

-    On the other hand, if the selected deployment zone uses the **Classic Virtual Machines** hosting technology, the application is automatically deployed to the front-end servers included in the deployment zone.
-The application is also removed from all front-end servers that don't belong to the deployment zone.